 What Is a Pipeline?

-A pipeline() hides the repetitive steps — pre-processing, model inference, and post-processing — so you can focus on the task itself.
-You pass a task name and an input, and it returns a clean, human-readable output.
+A pipeline() hides the repetitive steps so we can focus on the task itself.
+Those steps are pre-processing, model inference, and post-processing.
+We pass a task name and an input, and it returns a clean, readable output.

 from transformers import pipeline